 Be sure to consult the Six Flags calendar before heading out.
 Six Flags Over Ga. hours are different for the seasonal events than the regular six flags hours during the summer.

-Six Flags Fright Fest with Young Kids
+Six Flags Fright Fest

 Not so Scary Activities include Free Candy.
 Free candy is always a plus, I mean isn’t that why we trick or treat?
 We scored a few treats while running from ride-to-ride in Bugs Bunny Boomtown from some very friendly pirates.
 Inside the Bugs Bunny World Theater, there are even kid friendly spooky stories being told.

-Fright Fest Tickets: Fright Fest is included as part of the normal Six Flags Over Georgia tickets.
+Fright Fest Extras: Fright Fest is included as part of the normal Six Flags Over Georgia tickets.
 However, you need to purchase a Haunted Attractions Wristband to get into the six mazes/haunted houses.
 Six Flags Over Georgia Season pass holders also need to purchase the Haunted Attractions Pass to get into the haunted houses/mazes.
 Here are the Six Flags Fright Fest Ticket options.

 Holiday in the Park at Six Flags Over Georgia

 Lights.
 Lights and more Lights.
-While there are millions of LED lights around the Six Flags theme park create a festive atmosphere, my favorite is the light tunnel that glistens and dances to the music.
+While there are millions of LED lights around the Six Flags theme park to create a festive atmosphere, my favorite is the light tunnel that glistens and dances to the music.

-Meet the Santa Claus.
+Meet Santa Claus.
 Of course a Six Flags Christmas wouldn’t be complete without Santa.
 Young kids will love taking the train ride to get to the North Pole.

 Holiday Shows.
 My favorite are the carolers, but Six Flags has several holiday shows with lots of singing and dancing to get you in the spirit.